wellboorati/WELLBOORATI/README.md

 Software Engineer
 -----------------

-I'm a software engineer with 3 years of experience in full-stack development.
+I'm a software engineer with experience in full-stack development.
 My expertise lies in JavaScript, particularly Node.js and React, and I have a strong proficiency in TypeScript.
 I'm passionate about creating clean, efficient, and scalable code to build robust applications.

 * 🌍  I'm based in Brazil
 * ✉️  You can contact me at [well\_boorati@hotmail.com](mailto:well_boorati@hotmail.com)